 \mypar{Benchmarks.} In our experiments, we use three popular FSL benchmarks. \textbf{\textit{mini}ImageNet}~\citep{vinyals2016matching} is a subset of ImageNet generated by randomly sampling 100 classes, each with 600 randomly sampled images.
-We adopt the commonly used splits of~\citet{ravi2016optimization} who use 64 classes for meta-training, 16 for meta-validation and 20 for meta-testing. \textbf{CIFAR-FS} was proposed by~\citet{bertinetto2019meta} as an anagolous version of \textit{mini}Imagenet for CIFAR-100.
-It uses the same sized splits and same number of images per split as \emph{mini}ImageNet. \textbf{\textit{tiered}ImageNet}~\citep{ren2018meta} is also constructed from ImageNet, but contains 608 classes, with 351 training classes, 97 validation classes and 160 test classes.
-Its class splits have been generated using WordNet \citep{miller1995wordnet} to ensure that the training classes are semantically ``distant'' to the validation and test classes.
+We adopt the commonly used splits from~\cite{ravi2016optimization}, with 64 classes for meta-training, 16 for meta-validation and 20 for meta-testing. \textbf{CIFAR-FS}~\cite{bertinetto2019meta} is an anagolous version of \textit{mini}Imagenet, but for CIFAR-100.
+It uses the same sized splits and same number of images per split. \textbf{\textit{tiered}ImageNet}~\citep{ren2018meta} is also constructed from ImageNet, but contains 608 classes, with 351 training classes, 97 validation classes and 160 test classes.
+The class splits have been generated using WordNet \citep{miller1995wordnet} to ensure that the training classes are semantically ``distant'' to the validation and test classes.
 For all datasets, we use images of size $84{\times}84$.

-\mypar{Architecture.} In all our experiments, $f_\theta$ is represented by a ResNet12 with ``widths'' $[64, 160, 320, 640]$.
-We chose this architecture, first adopted by~\citet{lee2019meta}, as it is the one which is most frequently featured in recent FSL methods.
+\mypar{Architecture.} In all our experiments, $f_\theta$ is represented by a ResNet12 with widths $[64, 160, 320, 640]$.
+We chose this architecture, initially adopted by Lee~\etal~\cite{lee2019meta}, as it is the one which is most frequently adopted by recent FSL methods.
 Unlike most methods, we do not use a DropBlock regulariser~\citep{ghiasi2018dropblock}, as we did not notice it to meaningfully contribute to performance.

-\mypar{Optimisation.} To train all the models used for our experiments, unless differently specified, we used a SGD optimiser with Nesterov momentum, weight decay of 0.0005 and initial learning rate of $0.1$.
-For \textit{mini}ImageNet and CIFAR-FS we decrease the learning rate by a factor of 10 after 70\% of epochs have been trained, and train for a total of 120 epochs.
-As data augmentations, we use random horizontal flipping and centre cropping.